Thriving Entrepreneurs Grant Program

 Funding Priorities

 We know that funding needs will far exceed our limited grant dollars.
-Priority will be given to organizations that either have a demonstrated track record of success working with diverse entrepreneurs or a promising approach and plan to serve entrepreneurs in a new way.
+Priority will be given to organizations with either a demonstrated track record of success working with diverse entrepreneurs or a promising approach and plan to serve entrepreneurs in a new way.
 Both experienced and new organizations are encouraged to apply.

 Nondiscrimination Policy